 Yannis Aesopos is principal of Yannis Aesopos Architecture, Athens.
 He studied architecture at the National Technical University of Athens (Diploma of Architecture with Honors, 1989) and the Graduate School of Design, Harvard University (Master in Architecture, 1991).
-He is a Professor of Architecture and Urban Design at the Department of Architecture, University of Patras, Greece where he served as Chair from 2011 to 2013.
+He is a Professor of Architecture and Urban Design and Director of the Master of Architecture and Urban Design Program (MAUD) at the Department of Architecture, University of Patras, Greece where he served as Chair from 2011 to 2013.

-He is the national Commissioner/Curator of Tourism Landscapes: Remaking Greece, the official participation of Greece in the 14th International Architecture Exhibition Venice Biennale 2014.
-He was co-curator of the exhibition Landscapes of Modernisation: Greek Architecture 1960s and 1990s (Rotterdam, 1999, Barcelona, 1999, Helsinki, 1999, Thessaloniki, 2000, Belgrade, 2000 & 2002, Pescara, 2001, Chania, Crete, 2002, Athens, 2005) and co-editor of the book with the same title (Athens, 1999), co-editor of The Contemporary (Greek) City (Athens, 2001) and Landscapes of the Intimate (Athens, 1996).
-His texts have been published in Á10, Archi, Archis, Bauwelt, Blueprint, Ål Croquis, Pidgin, Domes, Architecture in Greece, Design + Art in Greece.
-Since 2002 he is an Independent Expert of the Mies van der Rohe Award Prize for Contemporary Architecture of the European Union.
-In 2006 he co-founded the network www.arhens9.net as a think-tank for innovative architectural and urban design proposals on contemporary Athens.
+Aesopos was the national Commissioner/Curator of Tourism Landscapes: Remaking Greece, the official participation of Greece at the 14th International Architecture Exhibition Venice Biennale 2014 and editor, Tourism Landscapes: Remaking Greece (English and Greek, Athens, 2014; 2nd revised and expanded edition, Athens, 2015).
+The exhibition Tourism Landscapes: Remaking Greece was also presented at the Acropolis Museum, Athens (2015).
+He was co-curator of the exhibition Landscapes of Modernization: Greek Architecture 1960s and 1990s (Rotterdam, 1999, Barcelona, 1999, Helsinki, 1999, Thessaloniki, 2000, Belgrade, 2000 & 2002, Pescara, 2001, Chania, Crete, 2002, Athens, 2005) and co-editor of the book with the same title (Athens, 1999); co-editor of The Contemporary (Greek) City (Athens, 2001) and Landscapes of the Intimate (Athens, 1996).
+His texts have been published in Á10, Archi, Archis, Bauwelt and Stadtbauwelt, Blueprint, Domus, Ål Croquis, Pidgin, Domes, Architecture in Greece, Design + Art in Greece.
+From 2002 to 2015 he was an Independent Expert for the European Union Prize for Contemporary Architecture - Mies van der Rohe Award.
+In 2006 he co-founded the network athens9 as a think-tank for innovative architectural and urban design proposals on contemporary Athens.